 For more information

 If you are considering a legacy gift, please consult your estate attorney and tax preparer to determine the best way to realize your philanthropic goals.
-If you have already included Cleveland Botanical Garden in your estate plans, please let us know by contacting Marie Monago, vice president of development, at (216) 707-2805 or email@example.com.
+If you have already included Cleveland Botanical Garden in your estate plans, please let us know by contacting Alicia Soss, director of planned giving, at (440) 602-3848 or email@example.com.